 Always keep a bottle of water (preferably of room temperature).
 It helps in concentrating on work by reducing stress and increasing hydration in your body.
 Your mood improves when you are hydrated, which leads to an optimal bodily condition for extended work hours.

-● Go For a Walk
+● Go For a Walk or Exercise

 Napping is an effective way of regaining your lost energy.
 Take a 15-minute power nap to relax so you can resume your work with a better mood.